pingcap/docs/ticdc/ticdc-changefeed-config.md

 # Whether to include commit-ts in CSV rows.
 The default value is false.
 include-commit-ts = false

-# Represents the replication consistency config for a changefeed when using the redo log, for more information, please refer to https://docs.pingcap.com/tidb/stable/ticdc-sink-to-mysql#eventually-consistent-replication-in-disaster-scenarios.
+# Specifies the replication consistency configurations for a changefeed when using the redo log.
+For more information, see https://docs.pingcap.com/tidb/stable/ticdc-sink-to-mysql#eventually-consistent-replication-in-disaster-scenarios.
 Note: Ignore the following configurations if downstream is MQ or Storage.
 [sink.consistent]
-# The data consistency level, available options are `none` and `eventual`, none means the redo log is disabled.
+# The data consistency level.
+Available options are `none` and `eventual`. `none` means that the redo log is disabled.
-# The default value is none.
+# The default value is "none".
 level = "none"
 # The max redo log size in megabytes.
-# The default value is 64
+# The default value is 64.
 max-log-size = 64
 # The flush interval for redo log.
-Default value is 2000 milliseconds.
+The default value is 2000 milliseconds.
 # The default value is 2000
 flush-interval = 2000
 # The storage URI of the redo log.